a-hansen/aon/README.md

 difficult.

 #### Java Friendly
-All data bytes are supported by Java.
+All data types are supported by Java.
 For example, it isn't possible to have a string or byte array whose length is specified as an unsigned 32 bit int.